blockschain/truffle-docs/content/zh/docs/truffle/reference/contract-abstractions.md

 Libraries can be linked multiple times and will overwrite their previous linkage.

-Note: This method has two other forms, but this form is recommended.
+注意: This method has two other forms, but this form is recommended.

 #### `MyContract.link(name, address)`